JeffersonLab/resize/README.md

 # resize
-Image resize web service

-## Overview
-A Java EE web application for resizing images via a thin wrapper to [ImageMagick](https://imagemagick.org/), and developed for use by [Presenter](https://github.com/JeffersonLab/presenter).
+A [Java EE 8](https://en.wikipedia.org/wiki/Jakarta_EE) web application for resizing images via a thin wrapper to [ImageMagick](https://imagemagick.org/), and developed for use by [Presenter](https://github.com/JeffersonLab/presenter).